velexi-research/INTERNSHIP-2020-RSI-LB/README.markdown

-Modifications of Foldiak's Algorithm for Changing Bit Probabilities
+Modifications of Foldiak's Algorithm for Imbalanced Data
 =====================================

 ___Authors___